The Pacific War Online Encyclopedia

 Local military affairs clerks visited regularly with families in

 their assigned areas to check the status of their sons.
-Parents could
+Parents

 be charged under military law

 notice to their son, whether or not he was still living at home.